TricksterCards/Bridgit/README.md

 ### For Play

-Bridgit is available in preview as part of [Trickster Cards](https://www.trickstercards.com/).
-When setting up a Bridge game, go to "More Games / Rules", and set "Use bidding bot" to "Bridgit" before creating your game.
-Then all bids by computer opponents/partners as well as suggestions for your own bids will be provided by Bridgit (currently SAYC only).
+Bridgit will soon be available in preview as part of [Trickster Cards](https://www.trickstercards.com/).
+Once it is, go to "More Games / Rules" and set "Use bidding bot" to "Bridgit" before creating your game.
+Then all bids by computer opponents/partners as well as suggestions for your own bids will be provided by Bridgit.

 ### As a Library